PlanMaker

 PlanMaker is a spreadsheet program that is part of the SoftMaker Office suite.
-Versions are available on Microsoft Windows, MacOS, Linux and Apps for Android and iOS.
+It is available on Microsoft Windows, MacOS, Linux and Android and iOS.

 PlanMaker is largely similar to Microsoft Excel in function and workflow and uses the same file format .xlsx.
-However, it includes a number of improvements, notably the styling and graphical effects in graphs and charts.
+The syntax of the formulas is identical, pivot tables are possible.
+Furthermore it can import SQLite databases.

+Macros and VBA scripts contained in .xlsm cannot be executed, but are retained when saving.
+BasicMaker provides a VBA-like scripting language under Windows for SoftMaker Office.